Kortemme-Lab/sequence-tolerance/README.rst

 This archive contains the following directories:

 - *data* : contains some data from the Smith and Kortemme 2010 publication about the input structures and proteins.
 - *input* : contains the input files for the benchmark.
 Input files specific to a particular protocol are in a subdirectory named after the protocol.
+The input files are described in more detail in input/README.rst.
 - *output* : these directories are empty by default.
 This is the default output location for protocols if they are run on the local machine.
 - *output/sample* : contains sample output data that can be used to test the sequence_tolerance.R analysis script.
 - *output/1N7T* : contains sample output data that can be used to partially (see below) test the figures.R script.